Western Forbs: Biology, Ecology, and Use in Restoration

 Project flyer to share

 Eventually the online book will include at least 98 forb species.
 Chapters are being developed in order of priority set by BLM personnel, based on the projected importance of each species for Great Basin sites in the greatest need of restoration.
-The list of species to be reviewed.
+The list of species to be reviewed or updated.

 For biology and ecology information on forbs not in the above list, visit the Fire Effects Information System website.
 For information on collecting, growing, and restoration uses of native forbs not in the above list, visit the PLANTS Fact Sheets/Plant Guides website.